 Chambers and Partners directory described him as “steeped in years and years of public law” and “formidable when handling judicial reviews“.
 He has appeared in over 100 full judicial review hearings and appeals.

-In the 2020 Chambers and Partners directory he is listed as a leader in his field as a Silk in four areas: Administrative and Public Law, Civil Liberties and Human Rights, Police Law (mainly claimants), and Community Care.
+In the 2022 Chambers and Partners directory he is listed as a leader in his field as a Silk in five areas: Administrative and Public Law, Civil Liberties and Human Rights, Police Law (mainly claimants), Data Protection and Community Care.

 He is team leader for Doughty Street’s Data Protection and Information Rights Team, and also sits as a judge in the Information Rights Tribunal, ruling on FOIA and DPA appeals.